yaniv-golan/openai-model-registry/docs/index.md

 - Catch invalid `temperature`, `top_p`, and `max_tokens` values locally.
 - Swap models confidently by comparing context windows and features.
 - Work fully offline—perfect for CI or air-gapped environments.
+- Automatic updates from GitHub releases keep your data current.

 ## Overview

-OpenAI Model Registry provides a centralized registry of OpenAI model information, validates parameters against model-specific schemas, and retrieves model capabilities.
-The registry includes comprehensive deprecation tracking, accurate model metadata, and supports multiple schema versions with full backward compatibility.
+OpenAI Model Registry provides a centralized registry of OpenAI model information with automatic updates from GitHub releases.
+It validates parameters against model-specific schemas, retrieves model capabilities, and includes comprehensive deprecation tracking with accurate model metadata.
+It offers programmatic access to model-card data (capabilities, parameters, pricing, deprecations) for both OpenAI and Azure providers.
+Pricing is kept up to date automatically via CI using [ostruct](https://github.com/yaniv-golan/ostruct).
+The registry uses semantic versioning for schema compatibility and provides robust fallback mechanisms for offline usage.

 ## Installation